Dr Liz Stainforth

-My research interests include digital heritage and memory cultures, theories of utopia and critical studies of history and heritage and theories of utopia.
+My research interests include digital heritage and memory cultures, critical studies of history and heritage and theories of utopia.
 I am currently co-writing a book on the geopolitical dimensions of digital heritage with Dr Natalia Grincheva (University of Melbourne).
-I have secondary research interests, primarily in early printed books, literary studies and science fiction.
+I have secondary research interests in literary studies and science fiction.

 - 2018 – Postdoctoral Research Fellow, Digital Studio/eScholarship Research Centre (University of Melbourne, Endeavour-funded Fellowship): project focusing on Trove, a digital heritage aggregator hosted by the National Library of Australia, and the negotiation of public space, collections preservation and cultural engagement in the digital environment.